CosmiQuantum/MEMS_docs/LOUD_optical/Optical_attenuation_map.md

 The SMA optical patch cables have a core diameter of 100um.
 The refractive focuser has a fiber core diameter of 10um.
 The junction between the two will therefore have attenuate the beam by a factor of 100.

 ## Step Four: Focuser and in-box attenuation
-There will be some attenuation at the surface of the MEMS and stationary mirrors.
+There will be some attenuation inside the focuser itself, and at the surface of the two mirrors.
 The reflectance of the stationary mirror (thorlabs part number [BBSQ05-E02](https://www.thorlabs.com/thorproduct.cfm?partnumber=BBSQ05-E02) is about 99% at 635nm, as shown below.
 The reflectance of the MEMS mirror is unknown to me.

 ![image](https://github.com/CosmiQuantum/MEMS_docs/assets/80175523/163b1d4b-7876-4368-a7db-ff875d7bf625)